Elvis Presley: Relationship with the African-American community

-When Dewey Phillips first aired "That's All Right" on Memphis' WHBQ, many listeners who contacted the station by phone and telegram to ask for it again assumed that its singer was black.
-From the beginning of his national fame, Presley expressed respect for African-American performers and their music, and disregard for the norms of segregation and racial prejudice then prevalent in the South.
+When Dewey Phillips first aired "That's All Right" on Memphis' WHBQ, many listeners who contacted the station to ask for it again assumed that its singer was black.
+From the beginning of his national fame, Presley expressed respect for African-American performers and their music, and disregard for the segregation and racial prejudice then prevalent in the South.
 Interviewed in 1956, he recalled how in his childhood he would listen to blues musician Arthur Crudup—the originator of "That's All Right"—"bang his box the way I do now, and I said if I ever got to the place where I could feel all old Arthur felt, I'd be a music man like nobody ever saw."
-The Memphis World, an African-American newspaper, reported that Presley, "the rock 'n' roll phenomenon", "cracked Memphis' segregation laws" by attending the local amusement park on what was designated as its "colored night".
-Such statements and actions led Presley to be generally hailed in the black community during the early days of his stardom.
+The Memphis World, an African-American newspaper, reported that Presley "cracked Memphis' segregation laws" by attending the local amusement park on what was designated as its "colored night".
+Such statements and actions led Presley to be generally hailed in the black community during his early stardom.
 In contrast, many white adults "did not like him, and condemned him as depraved.
 Anti-negro prejudice doubtless figured in adult antagonism.
 Regardless of whether parents were aware of the Negro sexual origins of the phrase 'rock 'n' roll', Presley impressed them as the visual and aural embodiment of sex."

-Despite the largely positive view of Presley held by African Americans, a rumor spread in mid-1957 that he had at some point announced, "The only thing Negroes can do for me is buy my records and shine my shoes."
-A journalist with the national African-American weekly Jet, Louie Robinson, pursued the story.
+Despite the largely positive view of Presley held by African Americans, a rumor spread in mid-1957 that he had announced, "The only thing Negroes can do for me is buy my records and shine my shoes."
+A journalist with the national African American weekly Jet, Louie Robinson, pursued the story.
 On the set of Jailhouse Rock, Presley granted Robinson an interview, though he was no longer dealing with the mainstream press.
-He denied making such a statement: "I never said anything like that, and people who know me know that I wouldn't have said it. ...
+He denied making such a statement: I never said anything like that, and people who know me know that I wouldn't have said it. ...
 A lot of people seem to think I started this business.
 But rock 'n' roll was here a long time before I came along.
 Nobody can sing that kind of music like colored people.
 Let's face it: I can't sing like Fats Domino can.
-I know that."
-Robinson found no evidence that the remark had ever been made, and on the contrary elicited testimony from many individuals indicating that Presley was anything but racist.
-Blues singer Ivory Joe Hunter, who had heard the rumor before he visited Graceland one evening, reported of Presley, "He showed me every courtesy, and I think he's one of the greatest."
+I know that.
+Robinson found no evidence that the remark had ever been made, and elicited testimony from many individuals indicating that Presley was anything but racist.
+Blues singer Ivory Joe Hunter, who had heard the rumor before he visited Graceland, reported of Presley, "He showed me every courtesy, and I think he's one of the greatest."
 Though the rumored remark was discredited, it was still being used against Presley decades later.